 MEETINGS OF BOARD

-The Board of Directors have carried out an Annual Evaluation of its own performance andindividual Directors pursuant to provisions of the Act and Corporate Governancerequirements as prescribed by clause 49 of the Listing Agreement.
+The Board of Directors have carried out an Annual Evaluation of its own performance andindividual Directors pursuant to provisions of the Act and Corporate Governancerequirements as prescribed by Regulation 17(10) of the SEBI(LODR) Regulations 2015.

 In a separate Meeting of the Independent Directors performance of Non-IndependentDirectors Performance of the Board as a whole and performance of the Chairman wasevaluated taking into account the views of Executive Directors and Non-ExecutiveDirectors.